-On 24 May, 2016, the Appellate Division of the Supreme Court has upheld the verdict given by the High Court Division 14 years back prohibiting arbitrary arrest of someone without any warrant and interrogation in remand under the Sections 541 and 167 2 of the Criminal Procedure Code of 1898.
+On 24 May, 2016, the Appellate Division of the Supreme Court has upheld the verdict given by the High Court Division 14 years back prohibiting arbitrary arrest of someone without any warrant and interrogation in remand under the Sections 54 [Section 54 deals with arresting without warrant by the police.] and 167 [Section 167 deals with the procedure when investigation cannot be completed within 24 hours.] of the Criminal Procedure Code of 1898.
 The Court, however, upheld the HCD directives with some modifications and guidelines.

 A four members bench headed by Chief justice Surendra Kumar Sinha on May 24, 2016 dismissed a government appeal filed challenging the verdict given by the High Court.
 The government’s appeal sought setting aside the High Court directive on it to amend the colonial era’s draconian Code of Criminal Procedures which allow the police to arrest and detain citizens on mere suspicion and take them into remand for interrogation.